 3. Aim for getting new bidders to participate as this will create competition against aggressive/power bidders.
 Some websites restrict wins per person.

 4. When you advertise and promote always use words & numbers that will attract bidders but don’t mislead or over exaggerate.

-5. Always record you winning stories of astonishing prices at which goods are sold that can be promoted later as one in above example.
+5. Always record your winning stories of astonishing prices at which goods are sold that can be promoted later as one in the above example.

-A “Listing” is detailed description of the goods that gives complete information about the product that is being sold.
-In other words its “Brochure” of your product.
-It is easier for bidders to view information in a brochure than a very long boring sales letter.
+A “Listing” is a detailed description of the goods that gives complete information about the product that is being sold.
+In other words, it’s a “Brochure” of your product.
+It is easier for bidders to view the information in a brochure than a very long boring sales letter.
 Its an agreement in good faith that you are offering to sell the goods as per terms of the brochure described explicitly.
-Once listed seller is obligated to sell the goods to bidder who wins the auction.
+Once a listed seller is obligated to sell the goods to the bidder who wins the auction.